Our Country House In Monmouthshire

 The large sum of money raised made possible the purchase, reconstruction and extension of Cefn Tilla.
 An inscription over the porch dated 1858 commemorates this unique gift thus: “This house with 238 acres of land was purchased by 1623 of the friends, admirers and comrades in arms of the late Field Marshal Lord Raglan GCB and presented by them to his son and his heirs forever as a lasting memorial of affectionate regard and respect.”

-The couple have undertaken extensive renovations in an effort to restore the property to its former glory.
-The house has become his family home, but it is also an exclusive wedding venue, and a space for corporate events.
+The property has undergone extensive renovations in an effort to restore the property to its former glory.
+The house is his home, but it is also an exclusive wedding venue, and a space for corporate events.
 Several of the outbuildings and cottages on-site are being renovated to be used as luxury self-catering holiday cottages.
 Visitors to the house should be suitably impressed by its charm and grandeur for years to come.

 “Host is a cracking character, and located at a great venue producing a great standard of targets for clay shooting.”